 - No constant active tracking (would drain the battery too fast)

 - No assistance with vehicle recovery

 - Batteries replacement effort each year

 - Not Thatcham approved

 However, the above cons relate to features only available on other much more expensive trackers (around double that of this MoniMoto tracker), which require professional installation, wiring to your bike and hefty subscription costs.
-For £150 upfront and £32.50/year sub, you will be hard pushed to find a better tracker.
-This makes the MoniMoto a great choice for all bikes, even older lower value bikes you didn’t think economical to fit a tracker to.
-It’s also so simple to install and cheap enough you could equally fit it to any vehicle, your car, work van, quad bike, sit-on mower, Gator etc.
+For £150 upfront and £32.50/year sub, you will be hard-pushed to find a better tracker.
+This makes the MoniMoto a great choice for all bikes, even older lower-value bikes you didn’t think economical to fit a tracker too.
+It’s also so simple to install and cheap enough that you could equally fit it to any vehicle, your car, work van, quad bike, sit-on mower, Gator etc.

 Find more details and buy the MM5 motorcycle tracker direct from Monimoto.

 Update: The Monimoto MM5 has now been superseded by a newer model.